quityQ/bachelor/diary.md

 # 04.04.
 I cleaned up the matrices from last week a little bit.
 I think the biggest insight that gave me was that I really only have 2 valid "distressed" companies in my dataset.
 For each model I'm building I should use the full dataset and the dataset with the outliers removed (using 1 standard deviation).
 Today I want to start with the logistic regression model.
 I'll use Introduction to statistical learning as a reference.

+After some tinkering I managed to run a logistic regression model, however in ran into a PerfectSeparationWarning.
+This seems to be somewhat common, so I will try to fix it.

+I wasn't able to fix the warning, but after reading a little about it.
+I think I could attempt to remove some of the variables, and see if I get better results like that.
+I won't be using another model, as it's recommended, mainly becuase the recommended model isn't baked into the libraries I'm using.